-- 1. Member has a diagnosis of Hypoglycemia due to a diagnosis other than Diabetes mellitus; and - 2.
+- Member has a diagnosis of hypoglycemia, or nocturnal hypoglycemia, or hypoglycemic unawareness due to a nondiabetes-based condition; and - 2.
 Member has clinical rationale for use of CGM instead of capillary blood glucose monitoring using test strips and a blood glucose meter.